 Hothouse Flower smells green.
 But it’s not No 19 or Silences type of green.
 It’s more like a green apple green.
 It’s floral but not sweet – at least to my nose.
 It’s fresh but not ozonic.
 Hothouse Flower stays on my skin for at least five hours gradually fading out but not changing much.
-Despite of that it doesn’t seem overly simple.
+Nevertheless, it doesn’t seem overly simple.

 I’ve mentioned it before: Ineke has a great sample set.
 For $25 (shipping included) you’ll get the first seven perfumes of the line.
-Plus once Hothouse Flower is released in September they will send you a sample of it.
-Plus you can redeem the price of the set against a full bottle purchase later.
+Plus, once Hothouse Flower is released in September, they will send you a sample of it.
+Plus, you can redeem the price of the set against a full bottle purchase later.
 But wait, there’s more!
-If you call in the next… Ok, just kidding.
-It’s not a commercial post, I just feel really excited about this release.
+If you call in the next… OK, just kidding.
+It’s not a commercial, I just feel really excited about this release.
 I think I’ll need a bottle of Hothouse Flower.

 Images: my own